India Young Professionals Scheme UK Ballot Dates for July 2026

 Key Takeaways

-• The India Young Professionals Scheme UK Ballot 2026 runs from 17 to 19 February 2026.
+• The second and final India Young Professionals Scheme ballot for 2026 runs from 21 to 23 July 2026.

-• Ballot selection only grants permission to apply, full visa eligibility and evidence are assessed at the application stage.
+• Ballot selection only grants permission to apply; full visa eligibility and evidence are assessed at the application stage.

-The scheme continues to operate on a capped, randomised selection model, with demand significantly exceeding available places each year.
 Entry to the ballot remains a mandatory first step.
 A visa application cannot be submitted unless the applicant is first selected through the ballot system.

 SECTION GUIDE

 Entries can be submitted at any point while the ballot window is open.
-The official entry link will be published on the ballot guidance page operated by UK Visas and Immigration.

 Who can enter the ballot?